 This test is usually requested by a haematologist or oncologist.

-0.5 mL bone marrow in transport media or 10 mL blood in lithium heparin if clinically appropriate.
-Testing can also be performed on formalin-fixed, paraffin embedded (FFPE) lymph node tissue.
+0.5 mL bone marrow in transport media or 10 mL blood in lithium heparin if clinically appropriate; or formalin-fixed, paraffin embedded tissue (FFPE).

 To help ensure the quality of the test, a genetic test should be done with a dedicated sample whenever possible i.e. a sample collected specifically for that test rather than a sample that is used for multiple tests.